Krishna-Aaketi/My_Learning_Vault/Linux_System_programming/Files/README.md

   return 0;
 }
 ```
+## Count the number of lines in a file
 ```c
 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
  * 15.Implement a C program to count the number of lines in a file named "data.txt"? *